-This ventless washer dryer boasts an extra durable construction with heavy duty, shock absorbers, and stainless steel drum.
+This ventless washer dryer boasts an extra durable construction with heavy-duty, shock absorbers, and stainless steel drums.

-These components enable the motor to produce 1,200 RPM high spin for better drying performance.
+These components enable the motor to produce a 1,200 RPM high spin for better drying performance.

 The Splendide WD2100XC Combo Washer/Dryer lets you clean laundry while conserving water, detergent, and energy.

 You can combine small and large garments in one full load to maximize wash and dry cycle capacities without the need to vent.